Angkor Borei and Phnom Da: Statues

 These items are often attributed to the reign of King Rudravarman (514–539 CE).
 The statues confirm the adoption of ideas from what is now Vietnam and India, along with the Cambodian creativity and innovation with design.
 Among these is the Triad of Phnom Da, a stone statue set of Vishnu and two of his avatars – Rama and Balarama (related to Krishna).
 Vishnu appears as an eight armed figure over 30 meters tall holding attributes in six hands, though it is suspected there were two other attributes that are now lost.
 Each of the attributes is associated with one of the eight Lokapalas (gods who guard regions of space).
 While the Triad is made from schist, other free standing stone statues found here – such as the Trivikrama, Krishna Govardhana and Hari Kambujendra – are made of sandstone and also relate to Hinduism and perhaps Buddhism.
+Nicolas Revire notes that pre-Angkorian statues of the Buddha and of Kṛṣṇa Govardhanadhāra have been found near one another in this region, as they have at Si Thep in central Thailand.
 They display style and iconography similar to the late or post-Gupta Empire period and are said to be remarkably lifelike.
+Murphy places the Viṣṇu imagery of Phnom Da in the 7th or 8th century.
+He reads the site as an instance of a wider pattern, in which early state formation in pre-Angkorian Cambodia begins in the 4th or 5th century while monumental art and architecture follow only about two hundred years later.
 Most of these statues have been moved to the Phnom Penh National Museum, in the capital of Cambodia.